-Measures of employee engagement and morale typically obtained through an “employee opinion survey” that captures these, among other essential employee perceptions.
+Measures of employee engagement and morale are typically obtained through an “employee opinion survey” that captures these, among other essential employee perceptions.
 Conducting surveys provides employers with reasonable indications of these critical factors.
 An employee’s engagement level impacts their performance, attitude, and overall impact on the organization.
 Engagement and morale measurements through one-on-one employee discussions, task force meetings, and through such measures as performance and turnover.

 Leaders genuinely are the real HR managers as they coach and oversee employees and their work results.
 Effective HR programs and practices will provide leaders with needed training, resources, tools, and techniques to best do their job.
 Although challenging to measure, leader effectiveness can be obtained through leader surveys collecting feedback from their employees, manager, customers, and others with whom they interact.
 A 360-degree assessment that focuses on core leader measures is one method to obtain good HR indicators.
-Other means of leader effectiveness are looking at the results of their overall department and employee performance tests under their direction.
+Other means of leader effectiveness are looking at their overall department, and employee performance tests under their direction.

 Attendance, Tardiness, Sick Leave & Accidents: